 11.2.2 M2M Application Enrolment

-This procedure is an optional step that enables the M2M SP and/or M2M application provider to control which applications are allowed to use the M2M services.
-It assumes that M2M applications obtains or registers credentials to be used for controlling authorization with an M2M application registration authority (see clause 7.1.3).
-Each application identified by an App-ID is then associated with a security credential which can be used to grant specific authorization to application instances to access an approved list of M2M services, or revoke access to all instances of undesirable applications.
-Such authorization takes place between a CSE and an AE as specified in the present document and the oneM2M Security Solutions Technical Specification [i.3].
+This procedure is an optional step that enables the M2M SP and/or M2M Application provider to control which M2M Applications are allowed to use the M2M services.
+It assumes that the M2M Application is associated to a credential used for controlling authorization to M2M servicesThe security credential associated with the App-ID or AE-ID may be used to grant specific authorization to M2M Application instances to access an approved list of M2M services, or revoke access to all instances of undesirable M2M Applications.

 11.3 M2M Operational Security Procedures